Sumatran lowland rain forests: Flora and fauna

-Animals and birds are very diverse, with species similar to Borneo and the Malaysian Peninsula as all three landmasses were connected in the last ice age.
+Mammals and birds are very diverse, with species similar to Borneo and the Malaysian Peninsula as all three landmasses were connected in the last ice age.
 Mammals of conservation interest include the endangered Asian elephant (Elephas maximus), the endangered Lar gibbon (Hylobates lar) (the Sumatran rain forests contain many species of primates), the endangered Malayan tapir (Tapirus indicus), and the critically endangered Sumatran rhinoceros (Dicerorhinus sumatrensis).
 Over 450 species of birds have been recorded.
 Many endemic species are found in the biodiversity hotspot around Lake Toba, located in the caldera of a supervolcano.

 Protected areas

 About 7% of the ecoregion is under some form of official protection.
 The protected areas include: